duplocloud/docs/faq.md

 * Google Cloud
 * On-Premises

-### What support features come with my DuploCloud subscription
+### What support features come with my DuploCloud subscription?

 See [DuploCloud Support](welcome-to-duplocloud/duplocloud-support-model.md) for examples of what we do and do not support and how to contact us.
+For more detailed inquiries or assistance, including DuploCloud's DevOps automation platform capabilities, compliance, AWS services like Kinesis stream, and product updates, refer to the official documentation and whitepapers available on DuploCloud's website.

 ### How much will DuploCloud add to my company's cloud budget?